RoyalSkye/Tileworld-MAS/README.md

 |     C      |    Env1     |   **160.8**   | **159.5** | **320.3** |
 |     C      |    Env2     | 164.9 **(1)** |   180.6   |   345.5   |

-<p align="center">Table 2: The average score for each environment configuration in 10 tests.</p>
+<p align="left">Table 2: The average score for each environment configuration in 10 tests.</p>